OCTRON-tracking/OCTRON-docs/docs/create-project.md

 # Create project
 We recommend organizing your OCTRON projects in a certain, standardized way.
-The basis of all your projects should be a project folder which contains both the training data (videos and annotation data) and some test data.
+The basis of all your projects should be a **project folder** which contains both the training data (videos and annotation data) and some test data.
 This project folder will also contain the trained model files in the end.
+Create that folder first, then select it in the OCTRON GUI.
+See below for details.

 ## Start by organising your project

-1. Decide which videos to use and make sure they are *.MP4* files.
+1. Decide which videos to use and make sure they are *.MP4* files.<br>
+**Important:** The choice of videos for annotation (i.e., training) in OCTRON is important.
+As a general rule, aim to include videos that represent the full range of conditions under which you want your subjects to be tracked.
+For example, if you are tracking an animal in different lighting conditions, make sure your training set includes videos from both scenarios.
+If your data involve multiple subjects per video, it is often easier to start with videos containing only a few, or ideally, just one subject.
+This simplifies the annotation process significantly.
+For very long videos, consider extracting shorter segments that capture relevant activity, such as periods with a lot of movement or diverse postures you want to track.
+See below for instructions on how to extract a snippet from an existing .mp4 file.

     ??? question "How do I convert my video files to .MP4?"
         If your videos are not in mp4 format or if they are throwing errors while you try to scroll through them in napari (indicating corrupt video files), then you can use OCTRON to transcode them.